-622.1.
+- 622.1.
 Consideration of the release of contents from Type IP-2 packages imposes a containment function on the package for normal conditions of transport.
 Some simplification in demonstrating no loss or dispersal of contents is possible owing to the rather immobile character of some LSA material and SCO contents and the limited specific activity and surface contamination.
-See also paras 646.2-646.5.
+See also paras 646.2-646.5. - 622.2.
+See para.
+621.1. - 622.3.

-622.3.
 For a Type IP-2 packaging intended to carry a liquid, see paras 621.2-621.5.
 For a Type IP-2 packaging intended to carry a gas, see paras 621.2-621.4.
 For a Type IP-2 packaging intended to carry LSA-III material, see para.
-226.9.

-622.4.
-For packages exhibiting little external deformation and negligible internal movement of the radioactive contents or shielding, a careful visual examination may provide sufficient assurance that the surface radiation level is essentially unchanged.

-622.5.
-If it is considered that a surface radiation level has probably increased, monitoring tests should be performed to ensure that the increase in the radiation level does not exceed 20%.

-622.6.
-The method of evaluating the loss of shielding varies from one manufacturer to another.
+226.9. - 622.4.
+For packages exhibiting little external deformation and negligible internal movement of the radioactive contents or shielding, a careful visual examination may provide sufficient assurance that the surface radiation level is essentially unchanged. - 622.5.
+If it is considered that the maximum surface radiation level has increased, monitoring tests should be performed to confirm this. - 622.6.
+The method of evaluation of the increase in maximum surface radiation level varies from one design to another.
 This could lead to discrepancies in evaluating a package's ability to satisfy the requirements of para.
 622(b).
 One way of overcoming this problem may be to define the maximum surface area of the package over which the surface radiation level is assessed.
 Thus, for example, individual measurements may be taken over areas not greater than 10% of the total surface area of the package.
 The package surface may be marked to define the subdivisions to be considered and tests conducted by means of a test source suitable for the package (i.e. Co-60 or Na-24 for general package use or specific nuclides for a certain package design).
-It may be necessary to consider the effect of increased localized radiation levels when evaluating shielding loss.

-622.7.
-The loss of shielding should be evaluated on the basis of the measurements taken both before and after the tests specified in para.
+It may be necessary to consider the effect of increased localized radiation levels when evaluating surface dose rate increases. - 622.7.
+The increase in maximum radiation level should be evaluated on the basis of the measurements taken both before and after the tests specified in para.
 622, and the resulting data should be compared to determine whether the package satisfies the requirement or not.
+The pre- and post-test maximum radiation levels may be at different positions on the package.

-Requirements for Industrial package Type 3 (Type IP-3)
+Requirements for industrial package Type 3 (Type IP-3)

-623.1.
+- 623.1.
 Consideration of the release of contents from Type IP-3 packages imposes the same containment function on Type IP-3 packages as for Type A packages for solids, with account taken of the higher values of specific activity which may be transported in Type IP-3 packages and the absence of operational controls in non-exclusive use transport.
 In addition, sufficient ullage should be foreseen in the case of liquid LSA material in order to avoid hydraulic failure of the containment system.
-These requirements are consistent with the graded approach of the Regulations.
-See also paras 646.2-646.5.
+These requirements are consistent with the graded approach of the Transport Regulations.
+See also paras 646.2-646.5. - 623.2.
+See para.
+621.1. - 623.3.

-623.3.
 For a Type IP-3 package intended to carry a liquid, see paras 621.2-621.5.
 For a Type IP-3 package intended to carry a gas, see paras 621.2-621.4.
 For a Type IP-3 package intended to carry LSA-III material, see para.
 226.9.

-Alternative requirements for Industrial package Types 2 (Type IP-2) and 3 (Type IP-3)
+Alternative requirements for industrial packages Types 2 and 3 (Type IP-2 and Type IP-3)